An Unfiltered Guide to High School Math: CST, TS and SN

 CST is the easiest option, and will give you the best chance of scoring a high grade.
 This will boost your report card and improve your college applications.

-TS Math: The “Middle” Math
+TS Math: The “High Hands-On” Math

 TS stands for Technical and Science math.
 It is only offered at some schools (most only offer CST or SN).
-TS math is harder than CST, but easier than SN, so it’s often called the “middle” option.

 TS is a good idea if the program you’re taking is non-science based, like commerce or business.
 The topics they teach in SN won’t be applicable in those programs, so TS is the right choice here.